Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Cornwall and are not the council.
 About us

-The Corporate Finance and Performance Overview and Scrutiny Committee of Cornwall Council was scheduled to discuss several key financial and strategic documents.
-These included the Treasury Management Strategy for 2026/27, the Corporate Asset Management Strategy, and the Capital and Investment Strategy.
-The committee was also set to review the Statutory Public Sector Equality Duty Return for 2026.
+The Corporate Finance and Performance Overview and Scrutiny Committee met on Tuesday, 27 January 2026, to discuss the Treasury Management Strategy for 2026/27, the Corporate Asset Management Strategy, the Capital and Investment Strategy, and the Statutory Public Sector Equality Duty Return for 2026.
+The committee also received updates from Cabinet Members.

 Treasury Management Strategy 2026/27